 - High-Level & Low-Level Document

 The next phase is the Wireframing, UI Designs, and Prototyping stage where all the project visions are turned into “skeleton page layouts”.
-These are the visual representations of complex concepts that give our client a preview of how their product will turn out to be.
+These are the visual representations of complex concepts that give our clients a preview of how their product will turn out to be.

 After automating the client’s whole business, we stepped up the fidelity of our wireframe and got into prototyping by adding the key interactions of the product.